Madonahs/Machine-Learning/README.md

 </p>

 **NOTE:
 I created this repository for educational purposes.
 It will host a number of projects as part of the process and some exercises that we created, just purely a learning process.
-Not perfectly done**
+Not perfectly done.**

 ## Intro